This Mintos review is 100% unbiased and based on my own experiences after 3 years of investing.

 Please share your opinion

 Are you already an investor at Mintos?
 If so, please share your thoughts on the platform in the comments section below.
 Does it meet you expectations?
 Are you satisfied with the returns?
-Do you try to diversify as much as possible, or do you prefer to invest in a few quality partners?
+Do you try to diversify as much as possible, or do you prefer to invest in a few loan originators?
 How much of your portfolio would you be willing to invest into a P2P platform like this?